kleinbottle/swanlotus/content/blogs/rust-euler-one/rust-euler-one.md

 #.
 Does `Rust` have a ready implementation of vectors that may be called upon?

 #.
 Would such an implementation be faster?
-Less or more error prone?
+Less error prone?
 Easier to visualize and troubleshoot?

 I had a little peep at the possibilities with `Rust` and realized that being a [multi-paradigm language](https://en.wikipedia.org/wiki/Comparison_of_multi-paradigm_programming_languages), `Rust` provides many possibilities to accomplish the same task.
 And the choices available will overwhelm a Rust-neophyte like me.
 Moreover, once the simplicity of scalars is left behind, the knowledge curve with vectors is rather steep.
 So, vectorizing must promise returns commensurate with the learning effort.
 I will leave vectors in `Rust` for another day.

 ## FizzBuzz

 The [FizzBuzz coding problem](https://leetcode.com/problems/fizz-buzz/) is a natural successor to  EulerOne.
-The problem, used in pre-school, is stated below:
+The original problem, used in  early school to teach multiplication, is stated for coding below:

->For any integer from $1$ to $n$, print _Fizz_ if it is divisible by $3$, _Buzz_ if it is divisible by $5$, and _FizzBuzz_ if it is divisible by $15$.
+>For every integer from $1$ to $n$, print _Fizz_ if it is divisible by $3$, _Buzz_ if it is divisible by $5$, and _FizzBuzz_ if it is divisible by $15$.
+Otherwise, do nothing.
 [For our purposes, we may set an upper limit as $n < 1000$.]

 This is a favourite coding-interview problem because it is simple enough to reveal the thought processes of the candidate who wrote the program.
+Note that we are asked to _sort_ the numbers into _four_ groups.

 Vectors and set intersections are the easiest way to achieve this, but `Rust` presents a steep climb in knowledge acquisition before even meagre results start trickling in.

 With Euler One, we have already computed the sums of multiples of $3$, $5$, and $15$, which are less than $1000$.
 But we did not retain the multiples themselves as separate entities.

-### Octave implementation of FizzBuzz
+### `Octave` implementation of `FizzBuzz`

 In `Octave`, the implementation of `FizzBuzz` is starkly simple.
 The availability of the [set difference](https://en.wikipedia.org/wiki/Complement_(set_theory)#Relative_complement) as an operation gives us a ready-made solution as shown below.
-Of course, I have not printed the output, but the vectors named `fizz`, `buzz` and `fizzbuzz` contain the numbers whose elements are associated with these responses.
-They are not displayed here to avoid clutter.
+Of course, I have not printed the output, but the vectors named `fizz`, `buzz` and `fizzbuzz` contain the numbers whose elements are associated with these responses.^[If a particular number does not reside in any of these three vectors, there is no response.]
+This is more a "proof-of-concept" demonstration, rather than a proper solution, because the logic associating the response with the number is missing.

 ```octave
 % FizzBuzz